Skip to content

 Source Material & Distillation

 Operator surface for the distillation pipeline: source material ingestion (storage + provenance anchoring), LLM-guided candidate distillation against source documents, and the distillation-request workflow.
-Distilled candidates flow into the conformity gate for operator review and then into the enshrinement queue.
+Distilled candidates flow through both Evolution Loop gates (implementation-readiness + conformity) and then into the enshrinement queue.
 Nothing becomes enshrined without human sign-off.

-• Source material ingestion — operators upload, parse, and register Authoritative-tier source documents (IRS publications, statute excerpts, regulatory guidance) into the SourceMaterial inventory; provenance metadata anchored on every row per ADR-065
+• Source material ingestion — operators upload, parse, and register Authoritative-tier source documents (statute, regulatory guidance, scholarly publication) into the SourceMaterial inventory; provenance metadata anchored on every row per ADR-065

 • Provenance anchoring — every distilled candidate inherits a provenance trail back to the SourceMaterial rows that contributed to its extraction; the chain is end-to-end traceable (per the audit trail below)